 Do I need a locker?

 YES!
 They are free and maximize the safety of your personal belongings.
-Coats and bags are not to be stored on the floor anywhere in the building, since they present a trip hazard, a possibility for theft and are unsightly.
+Bring your own lock or locks available for purchase at the Y. Coats and bags are not to be stored on the floor anywhere in the building, since they present a trip hazard, a possibility for theft and are unsightly.
 Cubbie storage bins are available in the Wellness Center for water bottles (spill proof container please), light items such as fleece or sweat shirts and towels.
 Members who choose the Health Center option can purchase kit lockers (small box lockers) for small personal items.
 Keep in mind, all full size lockers are for day use only and items must be removed after use.
 The Y is not responsible for any lost or stolen items and using a locker will minimize that issue.

 Which pool is best for me?

 Why both of them, of course!
 Pool 1 has a water temperature of approximately 80 degrees and is used for lap swimming, SCUBA instruction and youth and adult swimming lessons.
 The McLaughlin Pool is 89 degrees and is used for adult beginner swim lessons, child swim lessons and adult classes such as Arthritis Foundation Aquatic Program.
 Adjacent to the McLaughlin Pool is the whirlpool with a water temperature of 104 degrees.
 Pool Schedules

 How do I sign my kids up for swim lessons and gymnastic lessons?

 You can register at our Welcome Desk or online.
 Gymnastic lessons are included as part of the family memberships.

 Do you offer private lessons or other programs?

 Yes.
 We offer private and semi-private lessons for all ages for swimming, in addition to our group lessons.
 These are scheduled directly with the Aquatics Director.